exploratory-io/book/tutorials/quick-start.md

 * [Mapping Table for Airport Codes and Geo Location Codes](https://exploratory.io/data/kanaugust/0814311708280782)

 Once you download and import it into your Exploratory, then we can use this mapping table data to assign the geo location codes for each airport code in the 'airline_delay_2016-08' data frame.
-Basically, it's similar to what you would do with 'vlookup' in Excel or with 'join' operation in SQL or typcical BI tools.
+Basically, it's similar to what you would do with 'vlookup' in Excel or with 'join' operation in SQL or typical BI tools.

 In Exploratory, you can use one of the 'join' commands called 'left_join', which would join two data frames by adding columns from 'target' data frame by matching 'key' column values from both data frames.
 It looks something like below.